Why Is Playground Safety Important?

 - Kids should never ride with more than one child to a swing.
 Swings are designed to safely hold only one person.

-Because seesaw use requires cooperation between kids, they're generally not recommended for preschoolers unless the seesaw has a spring-centering device to prevent abrupt contact with the ground.
+Using a seesaw requires cooperation between kids.
+They're generally not recommended for preschoolers unless the seesaw has a spring-centering device to prevent sudden contact with the ground.
 Regardless of design, both seesaws and merry-go-rounds should be approached with caution.

 Other safety tips to keep in mind: